 If you or a loved one has been injured by electrocution, you must first contact the job-site supervisor.
 You can even tell a coworker, but we recommend telling someone that will document the incident.

 Next, you should gather testimony from witnesses of the incident.
 You should write down as much information as you can while you’re at the scene of the accident.
 Some of this information can include names, numbers, and addresses.
 Finally, you should seek medical attention.
 We find that most electrocution accidents result in severe injuries and sometimes death.
 These accidents can be very traumatic and can affect the rest of your life.
-Do not talk to anyone without the presence or advice of your attorney.
+Do not talk to anyone without the presence or advice of your Atlanta personal injury attorney.

 For a free legal consultation with a electrocution accidents lawyer serving Atlanta, call (404) 888-8888